lit-module2/lit-project/README.md

 ## User stories (MVP)

-What can the user do with the app?
+Regular users
 - User can sign up and create and account
 - User can login
 - User can log out
+- User can delete his account
+- User can answer questions about other users
+- User can view the leaderboard
-- User can create ...
+- User can write and submit new questions

+Admins
+- Admins can view submitted questions
+- Admins can approve/deny submitted questions

 ## User stories (Backlog)

-- User can upload a profile picture
+- User can be notified when he's been chosen as the answer to another user's question
-- User can ...
+- User can see his history of submitted questions
+- On first login, users are forced to answer a question before doing anything else
+- Users can join different circles with independent questions and leaderboards

 ---